 Heat recovery ventilators, sometimes called HRVs or air-to-air heat exchangers, provide whole-house ventilation while recycling a significant portion of the heat that would otherwise be lost through the ventilation process.
 They increase the supply of fresh air for your home but also recover much of the heat energy you’ve already paid for.

 The most effective method of using a heat recovery ventilator requires installing the unit in your home’s attic.
 There, the system pulls in air from inside your house.
 This air has already been heated and still contains a substantial amount of heat energy.
 The indoor air enters a heat exchanger within the HRV.
-This heat exchanger contains aluminum plates or other type of heat-transfer plate equipped with several individual air channels.
+This heat exchanger contains aluminum plates or other types of heat-transfer plates equipped with several individual air channels.

 While the unit is pulling in already-heated air from inside your home, it is also pumping in fresh outdoor air and sending it into the same heat exchanger.
 Inside the heat exchanger, the two air streams pass close together without mingling.
 As they get close, the heat from the outgoing air warms the incoming air, transferring existing heat — recovering it — before it is lost to the outdoors.
 The warmed incoming air continues into the air-distribution channel of your HVAC system, where it is circulated throughout your home to provide needed ventilation.